It’s like a folk club, but with spoken word. Headlining authors and poets read to you, and you join in with

 just before the interval an opportunity to try out a brand new piece on an audience and maybe get some feedback.

-Actor/Musician in residence, Annalie Wilson, will read for the shy or geographically distant.
+Actor/Musician in residence, Annalie Wilson, reads for the shy or geographically distant and sing on theme songs.

 Music, book sales, some silliness, lots of words.